sseshan7/govstat/README.md

 # govstat

 Source code for [GovStat.us](https://govstat.us) website.

-Webserver is implemented using Flask on Python 2.7.
+Webserver is implemented using Flask on Python 3.10.

+Install locally using `pip install .`

 ### Dependencies required: ###
 - gunicorn